totoro642/google-cloud-java/docs/endpoint.md

 The default endpoint will attempt to connect to Google servers.

 ## Anatomy of an Endpoint
-Using a sample Java-Speech endpoint as an example: `https://speech.googleapis.com:443`:
+Using the default Java-Speech endpoint as an example: `https://speech.googleapis.com:443`:

 | Scheme   	| Service Name 	| Universe Domain 	| Port 	|
 |----------	|--------------	|-----------------	|------	|
 | https:// 	| speech       	| googleapis.com  	| 443  	|

-Default Values:
+Default Values for client libraries:
 - Scheme: https://
 - [Universe Domain](universe_domain.md): googleapis.com
 - Port: 443